rusty-ecma/RESS/regex.md

 ]
 ```

-We have essentially created a couple of linked lists and they can get pretty big too!
+We have essentially created a list of linked lists and they can get pretty big too!
 This means that each time we move 3 past a `}`, we might have a lot of things to `drop` and by default rust does that in a recursive manner ([which can get expensive](https://rust-unofficial.github.io/too-many-lists/first-drop.html)).
 If we look at our example JS from above, there are a total of 9 tokens, and when we reach the end of this block, 8 of them are still hanging around in memory.
-We could try and use some of Rust's smart pointers to make sure we don't have any clones lying around come drop time but picking apart when things can be `Rc`'d and when they cannot be is a pretty challenging problem.
+We could try and use some of Rust's smart pointers to make sure we don't have any clones lying around come drop time but picking apart when things should be `Rc`'d and when they cannot be is a pretty challenging problem.
 Another solution would be to re-write the drop implementation but that just seems like it might get messy.
 A third option is to try and find a way to capture this information with a `Copy` type.

 If we look over the logic tree above, we can gather most of the information we need when we encounter any `(`, is the token before it `if`, `while`, `for` or `with` or is the token 1 or 2 before it the keyword `function` and is that an expression?
 Those are really the two key pieces of information we need.
-What if we just attached those two booleans to the `(` instead of always linking back to it?
-Then when we pop the `(` off its stack, we can attach the same two booleans to the `)`.
+What if we just attached those two booleans to the `(` instead of always attaching the last 3 tokens to it?
+Then when we pop the `(` off its stack, we can transfer the same two booleans to the `)`.

-Now when we find an `{` we can see if it is a block,
-if the token before is a `)`, we can also attach the paren flags into our `{`, finally we can copy that information over to the `}` when we pop the open off the curly brace stack.
+Now when we find an `{` we can see if it is a block, if the token before is a `)`, we can also attach the paren flags into our `{`, finally we can copy that information over to the `}` when we pop the open off the curly brace stack.
 While this means we need to do the computation eagerly, it also means we don't have as much to clean up when we move past a `}`.
 We could capture all of the information we need a in couple of `struct`s that might look like this:

 ```rust
 struct Paren {